How To Stop Your Glasses From Fogging Up While Wearing a Mask

 Though foggy glasses are inconvenient, widespread mask-wearing remains one of the most important public health measures we have to protect ourselves against the novel coronavirus, says Dr. Anna Banerji, an associate professor at the University of Toronto’s Dalla Lana School of Public Health.
 Since the virus is airborne, wearing a face covering like a mask creates a physical layer of protection between you and any air droplets from infected people.
 “And, if you wear a mask properly, it protects someone else because your droplets aren’t going to the nose or mouth of someone and potentially infecting them,” Banerji says.

 The good news?
 There are measures you can take to ensure your vision remains crystal clear throughout the pandemic.
-Here are five tips to help you avoid foggy glasses while wearing a face mask.
+Here’s how to stop glasses from fogging up in five easy steps.

 Use soap and water